petermorgandev/petermorgan.dev/src/data/blog-posts/you-cant-learn-everything.md

 The rate that I was consuming, and therefore deleting afterwards, past bookmarks was never going to match the rate at which I was creating new ones.
 For example, it takes only a few minutes to visit a YouTube channel for a conference and bookmark 5+ hours worth of panels and presentations.

-I felt like something had to done.
+I felt like something had to be done.
 To my surprise, deciding to delete the majority of the bookmarks was easy.

 ## The Great Bookmark Purge of October 2023